Meet the Bucharest team

 Răzvan Zamfira is an architect (2013) with a master’s degree in Urban Studies (2016).
 His thesis outlines the contemporary dynamics of urban governance structures by looking at the new role played by the private sector in “contemporary company towns”.
 His professional activity revolves around projects that promote public participation in the planning of neighbourhoods and the access to open urban data as a tool for understanding our urban environment.

 Alexandra Ștef engages communities by researching, designing and facilitating processes that embed participation.
 She has researched emergent civic initiative groups in Bucharest, facilitated public consultations about cultural needs and opportunities in neighbourhoods, drafted a community outreach strategy, guided cultural outreach experiments and founded an online community engaging critically with the challenges of early adulthood.
-She holds a BA in International Affairs from Universidad Central de Venezuela (2007), a MA in the Politics of Central and Eastern Europe from University College London and Corvinus University of Budapest (2012) and is currently pursuing a MA in Anthropology at SNSPA (expected 2018).
+She holds a BA in International Affairs from Universidad Central de Venezuela (2007), a double MA in the Politics of Central and Eastern Europe from University College London and Corvinus University of Budapest (2012) and is currently pursuing a MA in Anthropology at SNSPA (expected 2018).

 Gruia Badescu’s urban research and practice relate interventions in urban space to societal processes of dealing with a difficult past.
 After a BA in Geography from Middlebury College (2007) and a MSc in City Design and Social Science from the LSE Cities Programme (2009), he worked on policy research, urban design and strategic planning in the USA, Romania, Moldova, Armenia and Georgia.
 He conducted his PhD research in Architecture at the University of Cambridge (2015) on architects and dealing with the past in the process of post-war reconstruction.
 He has taught geography at the University of Oxford and urban anthropology at the National School of Political and Administrative Studies in Bucharest.